Petőfibánya: History

-At the end of the 19th century, the owner of the area was the Schossberger family, who used the area for grape production, the center of the estate was a farm called Pernyepuszta.
+At the end of the 19th century, the owner of the area was the Schossberger family, who used the area for grape production.
+The center of the estate was a farm called Pernyepuszta.
 The extraction of the discovered lignite began in 1942 by the Mátravidék Coal Mines Company and an industrial railway was built from Lőrinci to the mine.
 The creation of miners' apartments began in 1943 around the mine.
 Mining was interrupted in the autumn of 1944, and the equipment was hidden in the mine, because of the war.
-At the beginning of 1945, the apartments were once again filled with miners, and the operation of the mine started again in 1948.
+At the beginning of 1945, the apartments were once again filled with miners, and the operation of the mine resumed in 1948.
 The settlement was named Petőfibánya (Petőfi mine) in 1949 after the Hungarian poet Sándor Petőfi.
 The mined coal was processed at the Mátravidék Power Plant.
 A doctor's office was built after 1950, together with a dentist's office, the cultural center, sports fields, the school and houses with gardens were built.
 The effective work of the miners was recognized with state awards in 1959.
 The appearance of open-pit mining marked the end of mining in the settlement.
 The mine was closed in 1967, as extraction became more economical in Ecséd and Visonta, but the lignite wealth remained.
 However, the population did not leave the mining settlement, but remained and started commuting to other places.
-The settlement was officially part of Lőrinci till 1989, then forme it an independent village.
+The settlement was officially part of Lőrinci till 1989, then formed an independent village.